aretrace/aretrace/README.md

 # ❤️ all things Turing-complete

-Into developing visually appealing and functional web apps.
-Enjoy working closely with stakeholders to meet and exceed their goals and requirements.
-Allways staying up-to-date with the latest industry tech and trends.
+Into developing visually appealing and functional apps.
+Keeping an eye out for the [next Big Thing](https://www.whitehouse.gov/wp-content/uploads/2022/02/02-2022-Critical-and-Emerging-Technologies-List-Update.pdf).

 - 🌍  us-west-2
 - 🖥️  [Some projects](http://aretrace.github.io)